-For 2024, the School's facility was shared with iMater Academy Middle School (a charter school under Mater Academy, Inc.).
+For 2024, the School's facility was shared with Mater Academy East Charter School.
 Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment and usage of facilities and staff to these schools.
+In addition, Mater Academy East Charter School held the student activities internal fund of the School.